-The approval of this advisory non-binding proposal requires the affirmative vote of a majority of the voting power of the shares of our common stock present in person or by proxy at the Annual Meeting and entitled to vote thereon.
+The approval of this advisory non-binding proposal requires the affirmative vote of a majority of the votes properly cast on the proposal at the Annual Meeting.
 Abstentions and broker non-votes will have no effect on this proposal.

 The vote is advisory, which means that the vote is not binding on the Company, our Board of Directors or our Compensation Committee.
 To the extent there is any significant vote against our named executive officer compensation as disclosed in this proxy statement, our Compensation Committee will evaluate whether any actions are necessary to address the concerns of stockholders.